-Ian Barry, Chair of the Audit and Governance Committee
+Kathryn Ludlow, Chair of the People and Culture Committee

 Lynette Lowndes' career is in the international development and humanitarian sector.
 She has worked in the field with ICRC, UNHCR and IFRC and subsequently held senior leadership positions with the Australian Red Cross, the International Federation of Red Cross and Red Crescent in Geneva and the International HIV/AIDS Alliance in the UK.
 Lynette now operates as an international consultant in strategy, facilitation and mentoring.
 Her qualifications are in environmental and global health.

 Najwa Al Abdallah

 Najwa Al Abdallah grew up in a small village in Lebanon in poverty and during the civil war which built her resilience and passion to work for charities with focus on eliminating poverty.
 She spent the last 21 years working for several international NGOs around the world, overseeing finance, HR, IT and compliance and risk management.
 She is newly appointed as Director of Corporate Services at Money Advice Trust.
 Najwa blogs on fighting corruption in development and humanitarian aid organisations.